aubreypwd/hire.aubreypwd.com/_includes/content/building-websites.md

 ### 2. Setup

-You’ll get a single Google Doc that serves as your “home base,” like this one.
+You’ll get a single Google Doc that serves as your “home base."

 It will include: